mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: IpDns1

+Description:
-Description: Provide the IP address of the first DNS server
+>Provide the IP address of the first DNS server.

+>When not using DHCP, a valid DNS Server IP Address may or may not be required.
+If there is a DNS Server that can resolve network names to IP Addresses on the current network, then the IP Address of that server should be specified if the device will need to resolve names for that network.
+If name resolution is not required, then it may not be important what value is specified for this parm.

 Parm value input rules: